 In order to understand the background evolution for a given $V(\phi)$ and $\theta(\phi)$, we have developed a numerical module based on an exact integration of the Friedmann equations which are subject to initial conditions as mentioned above.
-This is required as we are interested in generating primordial features in the power spectrum of curvature perturbations which may arise due to transient deviation from slow roll conditions.
-Thus, the usual slow roll approximation will not be able to correctly capture those features.
-For these reasons, we shall not discuss the slow roll approximation for the background quantities and slow roll results for the power spectrum of cosmological perturbations.
+This is required as we are interested in generating primordial features in the power spectrum of curvature perturbations that may arise due to transient deviation from slow-roll conditions.
+Since the slow roll approximation is usually not able to correctly capture these features, we shall not discuss the slow roll approximation for the background quantities and the slow roll results for the power spectrum of cosmological perturbations.

 We shall now discuss the evolution of linear cosmological perturbations in this scenario and focus only on the scalar and tensor perturbations as vector perturbations usually decay during inflation unless being sourced.
 Following the standard cosmological perturbation theory at the linear order, the second order action for the scalar curvature perturbations $\mathcal{R}$ can be calculated as \cite{Kobayashi:2011nu, Kobayashi:2019hrl} \beq \mathcal{S}^{(2)}_{{\cal R}}=\int dt\, d^3x\, a^3{\cal G}_{s}\l[\Dot{\mathcal{R}}^2-\frac{c_{s}^2}{a^2}(\partial \mathcal{R})^2\r], \eeq where $c_{s}$ is the propagation speed of the scalar modes, given by \beq c_{s}^2 =\frac{{\cal F}_{s}}{{\cal G}_s}, \eeq and ${\cal F}_s$ and ${\cal G}_s$ are defined as